-3. Add to a large bowl, the beef, oat flour and corn meal, mix to combine.
-In a separate bowl, whisk the egg, ketchup, mustard, BBQ sauce, Worcestershire sauce, salt, pepper and Italian herb seasoning.
-Pour over the meat mixture, add the onions, then mix well, but gently.
+3. Add to a large bowl the beef, oat flour, and corn meal, and mix to combine.
+In a separate bowl, whisk the egg, ketchup, mustard, BBQ sauce, Worcestershire sauce, salt, pepper, and Italian herb seasoning.
+Pour over the meat mixture, add the onions, then mix well but gently.
 Clean hands are best.

-4. Remove the meatloaf to baking dish, forming and patting into a long loaf, leaving a 1 inch space from the edge of the dish on either end, and about 2 inches of space on the sides (loaf is roughly 7x11).
+4. Remove the meatloaf to the baking dish, forming and patting it into a long loaf, leaving a 1-inch space from the edge of the dish on either end and about 2 inches of space on the sides (the loaf is roughly 7x11).

 5. Set timer and cook for 45 minutes.
 Meanwhile, make the glaze by stirring together the ketchup, brown sugar, and whiskey.

 6. Take out the meatloaf, spread the glaze on top, then press in the bacon crumbles.
 Add dried parsley and bake 15 minutes longer.
 Meatloaf is done when the internal temp is 160*.